ManishLade/coding-practice/how-to-success-in-coding-interview.md

 * The edge cases for Maths problem
 1. Overflow: -2147483648 ~ 2147483648, Math.Abs(-2147483648), etc...

-## Build Model to Apply the Data Strucutres and Algorithms
-* Pattern & Technique

 ## Practice
 * The list of must-do alogrithm problems: https://www.geeksforgeeks.org/must-do-coding-questions-for-companies-like-amazon-microsoft-adobe/